 And what would we be saying about Truman today, had he shrunk from the use of atomic weapons?
 Would we contemplate the graves of the multitudes, including the hundreds of thousands of extra ones dug for U.S. servicemen, and think “Good call Harry, it hurt like Hell but it was the right thing to do”?
 Could an American President have faced his own people and told them that he thought it better, overall, if upwards of half a million more of their young men never came home?
 History would pillory any leader who’d made that choice.
 Look at our verdict on Neville Chamberlain.
 Truman’s epitaph would have been “He could have ended it in a fortnight, but chose instead to sacrifice millions”.
 I have no doubt about that.

+It fell instead on a good man who never suspected he’d find himself in such a bind.
 Harry Truman never wanted to be President, and didn’t expect he’d have to be.
 When Roosevelt died, he told the assembled cabinet that he felt as if “the Sun, the Moon, and all the stars have fallen on my head”.
-He knew nothing, until that moment, about the Manhattan project either.
+He knew nothing, until that moment, about the Manhattan Project either.
 He was Vice President, but not in a “need to know” office.
 The most momentous decision of his life was forced upon him suddenly, and without much time to weigh it.
 He made the call.